Professor of the Practice; Co-Director, Election Law Program, Assistant Director, CLCT

 Representative Professional Activities and Achievements

 Rebecca Green is Professor of the Practice of Law and Co-Director of the Election Law Program, a joint project of the Law School and the National Center for State Courts.
 In that role, Green oversees its annual symposia and speaker series and undertakes a series of projects designed to educate judges about election law topics.
-Most recently, with generous funding from the Democracy Fund, Green has begun work on a series of state election law eBenchbooks.
-Other projects have included producing Election War Games at state judicial conferences in Virginia, Colorado, and Wisconsin, and supervising students on a variety of projects such as drafting an ABA report on 2012 election delays and research projects for the Presidential Commission on Election Administration.
+Most recently, with generous funding from the Democracy Fund, Green has begun work on a series of State Election Law eBenchbooks.
+Other projects have included co-founding Revive My Vote, a project to assist Virginians with prior felony convictions regain the right to vote; producing Election War Games at state judicial conferences in Virginia, Colorado, and Wisconsin, and supervising students on a variety of projects such as drafting an ABA report on 2012 election delays and research projects for the Presidential Commission on Election Administration.
 Professor Green serves as the faculty advisor to the student-run State of Elections blog.Professor Green's research interests focus on the intersection of privacy law and elections, most recently on the topic of election transparency.
 She has also explored the use of alternative dispute resolution in election processes.
 Before law school, Professor Green earned a master's degree in Chinese legal history from Harvard University and assisted with U.S.-China trade negotiations at the U.S. Trade Representative in Washington, DC during the Clinton Administration.
+The class of 2016 selected Professor Green to receive the Walter Williams Jr. Memorial Teaching Award, awarded annually to one professor by the graduating class.

 - Rethinking Transparency in U.S. Elections, 75 Ohio St. L.J.
 779 (2014).
 SSRN.